-Home » Under Secretary for Public Diplomacy and Public Affairs » Bureau of Public Affairs » Bureau of Public Affairs: Electronic Information Publications » Photo Gallery » Photos by Regions and Topics » Lesbian, Gay, Bisexual, and Transgender (LGBT) Pride Month » 2009 Lesbian, Gay, Bisexual, and Transgender Pride Month » 2009 LGBT Pride Month: Ken Kero
+Home » Under Secretary for Public Diplomacy and Public Affairs » Bureau of Public Affairs » Bureau of Public Affairs: Publications » Photo Gallery » Photo Galleries: State Department Celebrates Heritage and History Months » Lesbian, Gay, Bisexual, and Transgender (LGBT) Pride Month » 2009 Lesbian, Gay, Bisexual, and Transgender Pride Month » 2009 LGBT Pride Month: Ken Kero

 Ken Kero joined the U.S. Foreign Service January 2000.
 He has served in Rio de Janeiro, Baghdad, Washington, and currently Berlin, and is heading out to serve as Economic and Commercial Officer in Colombo, Sri Lanka this summer.
 While serving in Berlin, Ken met and, after a two-and-a-half year courtship, married his husband, David Kero-Mentz.
 In 2009, he received the State Department’s Superior Honor Award for his work on arms control and disarmament issues.
 He has twice served on the board of GLIFAA and remains active in supporting equality both at State and with national organizations.

 Prior to joining State, Mr. Kero was a legislative staffer on Capitol Hill, working first for Rep. Anna Eshoo (D-CA) and later Ellen O. Tauscher (D-CA).
 He grew up in Vermont and graduated from the George Washington University, where he earned his BA in International Affairs and his Master’s in Public Administration.
 In his spare time, Ken and his husband like to travel and rest up from traveling.

 The Office of Website Management, Bureau of Public Affairs, manages this site as a portal for information from the U.S. State Department.